SLime1998/SSRL/README.md

 ## Visualization

-The [**t-SNE**](https://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf) visualization of the embeddings after AimCLR pre-training on NTU60-xsub.
+The [**t-SNE**](https://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf) visualization of the embeddings after SSRL pre-training on NTU60-xsub.

 ![](./vis.png)